VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 	<ConnectionString>...</ConnectionString>
 	<TableName>ConferenceEventStoreApplicationDemoV2</TableName>
 </EventSourcing>
 ```

 > **Note:** The migration utility assumes that the V2 event sourcing
-> table is in the same Windows Azure stroage account as the V1 event
+> table is in the same Windows Azure storage account as the V1 event
 > sourcing table.
 If this is not the case, you will need to modify the
 > MigrationToV2 application code.